vfulco/mongo-backup-s3/README.md

 ## Configuration

-In /root/.profile file, put folowing informations related to your environment :
+In /root/.profile file, put following informations related to your environment :

 | Param               | Description                                             |
 |---------------------|---------------------------------------------------------|